Sirius-social/sirius-sdk-python/sirius_sdk/agent/consensus/simple/README.rst

 Roles
 ^^^^^^^^^^^^^^^^^^^^^
 There are two roles in this protocol: **Actor** and **Participant(s)**.
 Actor is participant who initialize process.
-It is anticipated that all participants has established `pairwise <https://github.com/hyperledger/aries-rfcs/tree/master/features/0160-connection-protocol>`_ connections previously, so they all established `Microledger <https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0051-dkms/dkms-v4.md#43-microledgers>`_.
+It is anticipated that all participants has established `pairwise <https://github.com/hyperledger/aries-rfcs/tree/master/features/0160-connection-protocol>`_ connections previously, so they all establish `Microledger <https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0051-dkms/dkms-v4.md#43-microledgers>`_.

 Threading
 ^^^^^^^^^^^^^^^^^^^^^